 Lucy Forbes

-Lucy Forbes is celebrated for her bold visual style, distinctive comedic sensibility and emotionally intelligent storytelling.
-Known for her richly…
+Lucy Forbes is known for her bold visual style, distinctive comedic sensibility and emotionally intelligent storytelling.
+With a richly layered…

 Biography

-Lucy Forbes is celebrated for her bold visual style, distinctive comedic sensibility and emotionally intelligent storytelling.
-Known for her richly layered and textured approach, she consistently delivers fearless, inventive narratives rooted in deep human insight.
+Lucy Forbes is known for her bold visual style, distinctive comedic sensibility and emotionally intelligent storytelling.
+With a richly layered and textured approach, she consistently delivers fearless, inventive narratives rooted in deep human insight.

-With a growing body of singular, award-winning work, Lucy continues to push the boundaries of visual storytelling.
-Her rare ability to craft inventive narratives blending deadpan humor with raw vulnerability, stylized world-building and unflinching insight into the human psyche has positioned her as one of the most compelling directors working today.
+With a growing body of singular, award-winning work, Forbes continues to push the boundaries of visual storytelling.
+Her rare ability to craft inventive narratives, blending deadpan humour with raw vulnerability, stylised world-building and unflinching insight into the human psyche has positioned her as one of the most compelling directors working today.